 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-All flue linings should be checked, repaired if necessary and swept prior to appliances being reused.
+All flue linings should be checked, repaired if necessary and swept prior to fires/appliances being reused.
 Internal decorations Visually inspected.
 The property is in good decorative order.
 Cellars N/A Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply of electricity.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply of gas.
+It is understood that the consumer unit is to be replaced.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply of water.
-Sanitary fittings are on modern lines.
+Sanitary fittings are along modern lines.
 No inspection has been possible to flooring timbers beneath any sanitary fitting, kitchen appliances or other wet areas was possible.
 Timbers are assumed to be in a satisfactory condition.